United States Marine Corps Scout Sniper: Scout Sniper Course

 In 2009, a major change in curriculum occurred with the Scout Sniper Basic Course and it was shortened from the traditional 10-week course to an 81/2 week course.
 This was done concurrently with the removal of the Advanced Course and the addition of the Team Leader Course of four weeks.
 This reduction of 11/2 weeks is because of the removal of the course's mission planning phase and the addition of this curriculum to the Team Leader Course.
 Missions are still conducted during the course's last week, but are now not a major part of curriculum.

 In 2010, a new curriculum was introduced, with shooting as the course's primary focus and stalking a secondary focus.
 The new course was now 121/2 weeks long.
 With elimination of the advanced course, Scout Sniper Basic Course was re-designated as the "Scout Sniper Course".
 There were nine straight weeks of shooting qualifications, before the majority of field training.

-Basic requirements

-These were the basic requirements that must be met in order to attend school.
-Units vary with indocs and pre-reqs.

-Minimum Requirements: As per HQMC School Quota Message: